Hagia Sophia: Apse mosaics

 It is not known when this mosaic was installed.
 According to Cyril Mango, the mosaic is "a curious reflection on how little we know about Byzantine art".
 The work is generally believed to date from after the end of Byzantine Iconoclasm and usually dated to the patriarchate of Photius I (r.
 858–867, 877–886) and the time of the emperors Michael III (r.
 842–867) and Basil I (r.
 867–886).
 Most specifically, the mosaic has been connected with a surviving homily known to have been written and delivered by Photius in the cathedral on 29 March 867.

 Other scholars have favoured earlier or later dates for the present mosaic or its composition.
-Nikolaos Oikonomides pointed out that Photius's homily refers to standing portrait of the Theotokos – a Hodegetria – while the present mosaic shows her seated.
+Nikolaos Oikonomides pointed out that Photius's homily refers to a standing portrait of the Theotokos – a Hodegetria – while the present mosaic shows her seated.
 Likewise, a biography of the patriarch Isidore I (r.
 1347–1350) by his successor Philotheus I (r.
 1353–1354, 1364–1376) composed before 1363 describes Isidore seeing a standing image of the Virgin at Epiphany in 1347.

 Serious damage was done to the building by earthquakes in the 14th century, and it is possible that a standing image of the Virgin that existed in Photius's time was lost in the earthquake of 1346, in which the eastern end of Hagia Sophia was partly destroyed.
 This interpretation supposes that the present mosaic of the Virgin and Child enthroned is of the late 14th century, a time in which, beginning with Nilus of Constantinople (r.
 1380–1388), the patriarchs of Constantinople began to have official seals depicting the Theotokos enthroned on a thokos.